10 Easy Crafts From Popsicle Sticks

-Don’t forget you need some sticks!
-Popsicle sticks come in different sizes, colors and shapes nowadays; I personally like those little “people shaped” sticks – you could use them for crafts like tree ornaments, bookmarks, and more.
+Don’t forget to grab some sticks!
+Popsicle sticks come in different sizes, colors and shapes nowadays; I personally like these cute little “people shaped” sticks – you could use them for crafts like tree ornaments, bookmarks, and more.
 Also, these I found on the far right with the sawtooth design – they are already pre-notched so you could make some really amazing three-dimensional crafts with these!

 Create some message or idea sticks!

 Now here’s one I really dig…you certainly will too!
 Write fun or inspiring messages on them…try to have them fit a certain “theme” if you can.

 Here is a fun list of themes to draw from:

 - Family fun activities

 Now put them all in a jar and when you need an idea, a lift to your spirit, or a little nudge in the right direction, take out a stick and pretty much follow or do what it says.

 Or get this – (it’s picking up a good bit of attention) create a “Chore jar” and list a different chore on its stick and next time you need some weight pulled around the house you have a fun incentive right there!

 You can color the sticks however you like; I would use a thin-line permanent Sharpie to write the messages so they will not smear.